Vediforce/GodMode-kill-notify/README.md

 # GodMode-kill-notify
 ## INFO
 This addon is designed to protect your players from being killed by other players in god mode.
+And he notify your online admin who tried damage in godmode.

 ## Usage